Little Victories (Strypes album): Release

 "Scumbag City" was the first single released from the album, on 30 April 2015.
 "Eighty-Four" was the 2nd single, released on 15 May.
 "Get Into It" was released on 1 June.
 "A Good Night's Sleep & A Cab Fare Home" was the final pre-release single, released on 8 July.
-The album was released on the 15th July, with the band appearing at its launch at Multisound in Cavan Town.
+The album was released on 15 July, with the band appearing at its launch at Multisound in Cavan Town.

 Tour

 The band embarked on a world tour in support of the album later that year.
 The band travelled to Japan, where they recorded their first and only live album: Live in Tokyo 2015 which was released that November.
 The band would appear at numerous festivals the following year, supporting Johnny Marr at the Cultura Inglesa Festival in Brazil. and appearing at the Haldern Pop festival, Germany, Rock Werchter in Belgium and Personal Fest, Argentina.